ArcticStack/arcticstack/resources/documentation/multiple_icebergs.rst

 -----------------------------------

-First, using default strategy (you can use another one), it is needed that mngt2 mount over nfs the repositories and the BlueBanquise configuration from mngt1.
+First, using default strategy (you can use another one), it is needed that mngt2 mount over nfs the repositories and the ArcticStack configuration from mngt1.
 This to be able to install packages, but also act as a repository server for its iceberg, and be able to deploy the configuration on its iceberg nodes.

-We need to ensure mngt2 is part of a group that will mount the repositories and bluebanquise, in nfs.yml.
+We need to ensure mngt2 is part of a group that will mount the repositories and arcticstack, in nfs.yml.
 By default, this group is called *secondary_managements*.

 Create file *inventory/cluster/groups/secondary_managements* with the following